-Wx is designed for two types of customers: serious weather watchers who want detailed information and facts with no fuss, and casual users who want a fast, clean, and functional weather app that has low memory overhead and low CPU/battery usage.
+The venerable U.S. weather app Wx, named a Mac Gem by Macworld magazine, is now available for iPad!
+Wx displays current conditions, forecasts, alerts, and radar for U.S. locations using high fidelity XML data from the U.S. National Weather Service.
+The app is designed for two specific types of customers: serious weather watchers who want detailed information and facts with no fuss, and casual users who want a fast, clean, and functional weather app that has low memory overhead and low CPU/battery usage.

-Wx also lets you bookmark and setup weather maps for quick reference.
-Choose from 18 default NWS maps and images, or provide the URL for any map of your choice and load it right in the app!
+Wx lets you bookmark and setup weather maps for quick reference.
+Choose from some default NWS maps and images, or provide the URL for any map of your choice and load it right in the app!
 If you have preferred weather providers, you can load your favorite maps and images right in Wx and keep them handy.

 Wx is crafted with attention to detail by a professional software developer with 28 years of experience, 14 years focused on developing weather software for OS X and 11 years writing apps for iOS devices.
 Wx has multiple levels of redundancy to handle severe weather events that can strain NWS servers, and even offers network settings for both Wi-Fi and cellular operation so that you can fine tune the app’s performance and bandwidth needs.